 Novogratz Concord Turntable Stand

 This mid-century-inspired turntable stand is perfect for a living room vinyl setup.
 The addition of drawers makes it easy to store all your vinyl record accessories out of sight for a clean, contemporary look.
-Records fit perfectly underneath, with the addition of handy dividers to break up your collection and prevent excessive leaning.
+It features a shelf for records underneath, with the addition of handy dividers to break up your collection and prevent excessive leaning.

 Modway Render Mid-Century Modern Vinyl Record Storage Display Cabinet